Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/xmvZ.md

 > RNNs with specific activation functions and restrictive settings,

 We appreciate the reviewer's insightful comment regarding the use of specific activation functions and restrictive settings in RNNs.
-In response, we have conducted additional experiments with gated RNN architectures, specifically LSTM and GRU models.
-The results of these experiments have been thoroughly documented and uploaded to OpenReview in a supplementary document for your review.
+In response, we have conducted additional experiments LSTMs and GRUs.
+The results of these experiments are discussed in the shared rebuttal, see also the supplementary document.

-Our findings indicate that the solutions identified by the trained LSTM and GRU models exhibit similar patterns to those observed in Vanilla RNNs.
-Specifically, we observed the presence of a normally hyperbolic attractive invariant ring characterized by slow dynamics that eventually converge to fixed points.
-This consistency across different RNN architectures reinforces the robustness of our initial observations and provides further validation of our theoretical framework.

 > 1. Under what conditions the perturbation function p(x) induces a bifurcation?